Segment summary • Chinese utes

 public price / driveaway offers may vary by state

-Always confirm exact state-based driveaway pricing, commercial/private warranty conditions, towing figures and variant specifications on the official manufacturer page before purchase.
+Always confirm exact state-based driveaway pricing, commercial/private warranty conditions, towing figures and variant specifications on the relevant manufacturer page before purchase.

 Internal ranking logic